Pro/exchange-catchall/README.md

 ## Supported versions

-The .dll is compiled for .NET 3.5
+The .dll is compiled for .NET 4

-If it's running on other Exchange versions not mentioned here, please notify me, so I can update it here.
+There's a .dll for Exchange 2013, but not yet fully tested

 ### Exchange 2013